-The purpose of doing this is to assess its glide characteristics and to give you an idea of what to expect if the motor runs down or stops unexpectedly.
+The purpose of doing this really just to make sure that all is OK, and the plane has a friendly glide path (i.e. flies OK without power).
 A test glide is best done over long grass if possible - if something is wrong then the plane will have a soft landing.

 Holding the airplane at face-level and facing in to the wind (important: learning to fly an rc airplane is best done in a gentle breeze or no wind at all - if it's a windy day, wait for a calmer one!), gently launch the plane from your hand.
 Don't throw it like a dart, a smooth but firm push is all that's needed.